stan-dev/loo/cran-comments.md

 ## Submission summary

-This update makes it easier for other package authors using loo to write tests that involve running the loo function.
-It also includes minor bug fixes and additional unit tests.
+This update adds additional unit tests.
+There are also minor improvements to the package documentation and to messages issued by the waic function.

 ## Test environments
-* local OS X install, R 3.2.2
+* local OS X install, R 3.2.3
 * win-builder (release and devel)
 * ubuntu 12.04 (on travis-ci)